nikhil-kini/obsidian_vaults/CheatSheet/Programming Syntax/Python/Python Basics.md

 ### Typecasting

+**Type conversion functions**

+* The `int` function takes any value and converts it to an integer.`int` can convert floating-point values to integers, but it doesn’t round off; it chops off the fraction part.
+* `float` converts integers and strings to floating-point numbers
+* `str` converts its argument to a string
 ```python
 int('1010', 2)  #=> 2     # cast from binary to decimal int
 str(2)          #=> "2"   # cast to string